Hmmmi/QT-ROS-Control/ReadMe.md

 # My ROS Example in QT creator.
-Getting stared with ROS.
-I use QT for GUI development.
-I implement the Raspberry Pi robot controlled by buttons and display the map by librviz library.
+Getting started with ROS (Robot Operating System), and using the QT for GUI development.
+The robot based on the Raspberry Pi.
+## Major Function
+ - ROS communication: QT Application communication with ROS robot, and robot can controled by buttons.
+ - ROS SLAM: using gammping to create a map and show in QT Application.
 ## Environment
  - ROS version: Kinetic
  - Ubuntu version: 16.04